developerstephanieb/python_reference/01_fundamentals/10_handling_errors.md

 ## The `else` Block

-Sometimes you have code that should only run if the `try` block was successful (i.e., no errors occurred).
+Sometimes code should only run if the `try` block was successful (i.e., no errors occurred).
 This code can be placed in an `else` block.

 ```python
 try: